eliza-frankel/summer-school-2026-labs/content/monday/lab-2.md

 Follow the instructions in the document to upload the different history files we made and visualize how changing the atmospheric boundary conditions and mixing length parameter can impact stellar evolution.

+### Inlist Solutions

 {{< details title="Final inlist solutions!" closed="true" >}}

+Here is what your inlist should look like!
+You can also download a copy from [here](https://drive.google.com/drive/folders/1qebaN8Qt6e1nqiEHkt9A0T-jfyPIzXCE?usp=drive_link) to make sure you get the lab working.

 <details>
 <summary>inlist_project</summary>